Skip to content

 Trader Joe’s, never one to shy away from a food trend, has run with the cauliflower craze like nobody’s business.
 I don’t know how many cauliflower infused products they have but it has to be over 20 at this point.
 The freezer section is full of them.

 I don’t know what Trader Joe’s did to this riced cauliflower stir fry, but it works (with caveats).
 I followed the directions (you do not want to microwave this unless you cooked it already, it will just get watery) by adding some oil to a saute pan and dumping everything in.
 The KEY to making this work is 2 things.
 Protein and cooking the riced cauliflower long enough to dry it out.
-Make sure when you saute it, you make sure it’s sizzling and all the water has evaporated otherwise it will be a mushy mess.
+Make sure when you saute it, make sure it’s sizzling and all the water has evaporated otherwise it will be a mushy mess.

 The other thing this is missing is any type of protein.
-I don’t care how you roll, but this dish needs something to stick to your bones be it tofu, pork, chicken or shrimp.
+I don’t care how you roll, but this dish needs something to stick to your bones be it tofu, pork, chicken, or shrimp.
 Hell, even a fried egg on top would be good.
 One last thing, it’s a little bland.
-I put some chili flakes, soy sauce and ketchup (yes, ketchup.
+I put some chili flakes, soy sauce, and ketchup (yes, ketchup.
 Originally from Malaysia, it’s a staple and a lot of southern Asian cooking).

-I don’t have anything against rice and in fact I eat a lot of it, but if rice was to disappear from the face of the earth, this would make a very good substitute.
+I don’t have anything against rice and in fact, I eat a lot of it, but if rice was to disappear from the face of the earth, this would make a very good substitute.
 I will give this 8 Bells!